heroku/heroku.jar/README.md

             export HEROKU_TEST_USERS=[\{\"username\":\"defaultuser@heroku.com\",\"password\":\"defaultUserPass\",\"apikey\":\"defaultUserAPIKey\",\"defaultuser\":\"true\"\},\{\"username\":\"secondUser@heroku.com\",\"password\":\"password\",\"apikey\":\"apiKey\"\}]
             mvn install

+## Continuous Integration

+Tests are run automatically by Travis CI for all pushes and pull requests to `heroku/heroku.jar` with the exception of [pull requests from forks that only run unit tests](http://docs.travis-ci.com/user/pull-requests/#Security-Restrictions-when-testing-Pull-Requests).
+In addition, successful test runs on `master` automatically deploy artifacts to OSS Sonatype. `SNAPSHOT` releases are available automatically as explained [above](#for-the-latest-snapshots), but release versions must be manually published as explained [below](#release).

 ##Release

-Deployments and `SNAPSHOT` releases are handled automatically by Travis CI; however, the changing the version and the actual release of the artifacts is manual.
+Artifact deployment is handled by [continuous integration](#continuous-integration), but the actual release is manual.
 To release a new version, first set the version and increment to the next snapshot:

 ```
 echo ${RELEASE_VERSION:?Required}